moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 We can now exit our editor, making sure to save our changes.
 For the changes to take effect we must restart Tor, which should now be running as a service.
 We can do this with the command: `sudo systemctl restart tor@default`

-Tor ensure Tor has started correctly and the settings have taken effect once again use the command: `sudo systemctl status tor@default.service`.
+To ensure Tor has started correctly and the settings have taken effect once again use the command: `sudo systemctl status tor@default.service`.
 Once again, use `Ctrl + C` to exit.

 All that's left is to find out the hidden service address which has been issued by Tor.
 To print this information to the terminal we can use the concatenate command, along with the correct file location.
 The full command should look like this: `sudo cat /var/lib/tor/monero-service/hostname`.